limads/drafts/INSTALL.md

 make
 ```

-libpoppler requires libjpeg if DENABLE_DCTDECODER is at the default value libjpeg.
-But if we set it to none or unmaintained, compilation fails at
+libjpeg is a transitive dependency of libpoppler.
+In theory, libpoppler requires libjpeg if DENABLE_DCTDECODER is at the default value libjpeg.
-CMakeFiles/poppler.dir/poppler/DCTStream.cc.o
+But if we set it to none or unmaintained, compilation fails at CMakeFiles/poppler.dir/poppler/DCTStream.cc.o.
+We could drop it if the flag

-"-DENABLE_DCTDECODER=none", does not work.
+actually worked.
+If we could compile it with "-DENABLE_DCTDECODER=none", the libjpeg module could be dropped.

 {
     "name" : "poppler",